nathancarter/weblurch/doc/plan.md

     * Email the developers if and only if the new output differs from the old in an important way (i.e., not just timings, but results).

+## Events

+ * Make each call to `nodeEditHappened` (as well as each call to undo or redo in a `DOMEditTracker`) fire events about which address(es) in the DOM (below the tracker's main HTML element) changed.
+These events can be listened to by later bubbling and validation features.
+ * Have the test app update the HTML source view when it hears one of those events, rather than after every API call.

 ## Cursor